jjjoh/jjjoh/README.md

 - 👋 Hi, I’m @jjjoh
-- 👀 I’m interested in writing, cinema and programming.
+- 👀 I’m interested in writing, cinema, programming, devops, adminsys, cloud...
-- 🌱 I’m currently learning html, css and javascript.
+- 🌱 and green IT

 <!---